 Overs vs. Unders

 One variable in the debate is whether or not “Overs” and “Unders” are differently affected by chest exercises.
-Overs, or subglandular implants, are placed over the top of the pectoralis major, and unders, or submuscular implants, are placed under the pectoralis major. (see diagram below)
+Overs, or subglandular breast implants, are placed over the top of the pectoralis major, and unders, or submuscular implants, are placed under the pectoralis major. (see diagram below)

 With Unders, valid concern is raised with exercises that flex, compress, and put resistance on the implant itself.
 And with Overs, the concerns lays in that a growing chest wall under the implant could cause it to shift.